Fort Tuthill County Park

 Nestled in the cool Ponderosa pine forest 3 miles south of Flagstaff, AZ, the County’s premier 413-acre regional park is open year round as a recreation destination.
 Throughout the year, outdoor enthusiasts can enjoy the multi-use trails, archery, and the many events and outdoor recreation programs offered.

-Pickin’ in the Pines is held on the grounds of Fort Tuthill County Park and we rent several areas and facilities for our events.
+Pickin’ in the Pines is held on the grounds of Fort Tuthill County Park where we rent several areas and facilities for our events.
 Click on the map below for the full version.

 The Pepsi Amphitheater

 The Main Stage at the Pepsi Amphitheater is nestled among the tall pines in Fort Tuthill County Park in Flagstaff, AZ.
 Pepsi Amphitheater at Ft.
 Tuthill County Park is northern Arizona’s newest and largest outdoor amphitheater.
-This state-of-the-art facility holds up to 2,500 people and features a large grassy lawn and a seating area with over 500 built-in chairs.
+This state-of-the-art facility holds up to 3,500 people and features a large grassy lawn and a seating area with over 500 built-in chairs.
 The amphitheater’s construction was made possible by the voters of Coconino County and was funded by the Coconino Parks and Open Space Program, Arizona State Parks Heritage Fund grants and Coconino County.
-Flagstaff Friends of Traditional Music leases Pepsi Amphitheater for the Pickin’ in the Pines Bluegrass & Acoustic Music Festival.
+Pickin’ in the Pines leases Pepsi Amphitheater for the Pickin’ in the Pines Bluegrass & Acoustic Music Festival.
 With safety as a primary concern, you may be subject to search at certain events.
 The amphitheater management reserves the right to refuse admission.
 Get driving directions at the bottom of this page.

 The Navajo Ramada

-Smaller more intimate workshops are often held in this outdoor ramada, but the big event is our Pancake Breakfast held on Sunday morning at 7 am.
+Smaller more intimate workshops are often held in this outdoor ramada.
+A Pancake Breakfast is held on Sunday morning at 7 am.
 Walk up and smell the coffee.
 See the Workshop Schedule for more information.